13 Essential Online Collaboration Tools for Boosting Productivity

 What could be better:

-• Free plan offers only 2GB of storage
+• The free plan offers only 2GB of storage

 • Competitors have better security and encryption